viglesiasce/terraform-google-k8s-gce/README.md

 ### Input variables

 - `name` (required): The name of the kubernetes cluster.
 Note that nodes names will be prefixed with `k8s-`.
-- `version` (optional): The version of kubernetes to use.
+- `k8s_version` (optional): The version of kubernetes to use.
 See available versions using: `apt-cache madison kubelet`.
 Default is `1.7.3`
 - `cni_version` (optional): The version of the kubernetes cni resources to install.
 See available versions using: `apt-cache madison kubernetes-cni`.
 Default is `0.5.1`.
 - `docker_version` (optional): The version of Docker to install.
 See available versions using: `apt-cache madison docker-ce`.
 Default is `17.06.0`
+- `dashboard_version` (optional): The version tag of the kubernetes dashboard, per the tags in the repo: https://github.com/kubernetes/dashboard.
+Default is `v1.6.3`.
 - `compute_image` (optional): The project/image to use on the master and nodes.
 Must be ubuntu or debian 8+ compatible.
 Default is `ubuntu-os-cloud/ubuntu-1704`.
 - `network` (optional): The network to deploy to.
 Default is `default`.
 - `region` (optional): The region to create the cluster in.
 Default is `us-central1`